gwcbi/HPC/filetransfer.md

 #### Globus
 Globus is the industry standard for transferring large amounts of science and engineering research data between datacenters and endpoints.
+Globus also has the advantage of being able to transfer files directly from GW Box to the cluster, or files from your GW google account.

 1. Go to the [Globus](https://www.globus.org/) website, and click "Log In" in the top right corner
 2. Select "The George Washington University" at the organizational login
-3. Log in with your GW username and password
+3. Log in with your GW username and password (you will have to authenticate and give permission the first time)

+To transfer files securely through your browser:
+1. Click on "File manager" on the left side of the window
+2. In the "Collection" box, type "Pegasus" to see the dropdown options for file transfer
+3. Select "Pegasus Box Connector" to transfer files from GW Box
+4. Type the path or navigate manually to the files you want to transfer
+5. On the right side of the page click "Transfer or sync to...."
+6. Put "Pegasus HPC Cluster" in the collection box on the right hand side and add the pathway you want to transfer files to.
+7. Click "Start" to begin secure file transfer

+To install the Globus Connect app and use endpoints to transfer files:
 1. Go to EndPoints
 2. Add globus personal connect endpoint and name it
 3. Generate and copy set up key